RIT-GCI-CyberRange/Openstack-Guides/Deployment Examples/README.md

 ### **1) network_create.sh**

 This Bash script can be used to quickly deploy a network as well as a router that will have internet access through the external gateway.
 This is useful if you would like to start creating instances on a network other than MAIN-NAT.
 Make sure to change the code accordingly for your needs.
 The `--project` option should match your project name.
 All other option values are up to your discretion  and can be left as is.
-Ensure that if an option is changed in one spot, it is reflected throughout the code.
+Ensure that if an option is changed in one spot, it is reflected through out the code.
 For example if you change the name of the network in the network create but not when attempting to connect the router, the code will fail.

 To Run:
 `./network_create.sh`